iamrishabhnirmalkar/Backend/README.md

 6. Connect Frontend and Backend:

 In your frontend code, make requests to the backend API endpoints using relative URLs (e.g., /api/jokes).
 The proxy configurations will ensure that these requests are forwarded to the backend server during development.

+## Day 03

+# DataModelling

+In data modelling for MongoDB, we use Mongoose as our database helper.
+Additionally, there are various tools and resources available to assist in the process of designing and visualizing data models.

+# Mongoose:

+Mongoose is an elegant MongoDB object modeling tool designed to work in an asynchronous environment.
+It provides a straightforward schema-based solution for modeling application data and includes built-in type casting, validation, query building, business logic hooks, and more.
+`npm i mongoose`

+Syntex:

+import mongoose from "mongoose";

+const Schema_name = new mongoose.Schema({});

+export const name_file = mongoose.model("name_file", Schema_name);